 Infiltration can be driven by two forces: a) the "stack effect" or the "chimney effect," where rising hot air pushes outward at the top of a building and cold air is drawn inward at the bottom; b) wind, which creates greater pressure on one side of a building than the other, and pushes air through any cracks in the building.

-You will explore infiltration further when you test you own model house in Chapter 4.
+You can explore infiltration further when you test you own model house in the section called "Modify your solar house."